8 Best Renters Insurance Companies in Maryland of 2026

 In addition, Amica Mutual has a great online presence with its customer portal.

-Here, you can do most things that a company rep can do, like report and track claims, upload documents, and check up on add-ons you may want, for example.
+Here, you can do most things that a company rep can do, like report and track claims, upload documents, and check up on add-ons you may want.

 Read a full Amica renters insurance review.